-Transcripts from other regionally accredited institutions Transcripts from regionally accredited institutions may be evaluated for transfer credit.
+Transcripts from other regionally accredited institutions may be evaluated for transfer credit.
 Awarding of credits earned at a non-regionally accredited institution will be reviewed on a case-by-case basis.

-A student who wishes to have transfer credit evaluated by Rowan-Cabarrus Community College should request an official transcript from the transferring institution be sent to the Records Office.
+Any student who wishes to have transfer credit evaluated by Rowan-Cabarrus Community College should request an official transcript from the transferring institution be sent to the Records Office.
 Courses submitted for transfer credit must be equivalent to offerings at Rowan-Cabarrus.
 Exceptions to the transfer of credits policy may be made by the appropriate program chair and the academic vice president.
 Only courses with grades of a "C" or higher will be accepted for transfer.
 Quality points will not be transferred.
 No more than 75 percent of required credit hours can be accepted for transfer credit.
+Only students who have applied and been accepted in to a Program of Study at Rowan-Cabarrus will receive an official evaluation of transfer credit.